hothero/awesome-rails-gem/README.md

 	* [omniauth-google-oauth2](https://github.com/zquestz/omniauth-google-oauth2)
 	* [omniauth-weibo-oauth2](https://github.com/beenhero/omniauth-weibo-oauth2)
 	* [omniauth-twitter](https://github.com/arunagw/omniauth-twitter)

+## Authorization
+* [cancancan](https://github.com/CanCanCommunity/cancancan) - Continuation of CanCan, the authorization Gem for Ruby on Rails.CanCan is an authorization library for Ruby on Rails which restricts what resources a given user is allowed to access.
+All permissions are defined in a single location (the Ability class) and not duplicated across controllers, views, and database queries.
+* [rolify](https://github.com/RolifyCommunity/rolify) - Role management library with resource scoping.

 ## Active Record
 * [Enumerize](https://github.com/brainspec/enumerize) - Enumerated attributes with I18n and ActiveRecord/Mongoid support.
 It can be integrated with Simple Form.